+Federal regulations require students to maintain satisfactory academic progress toward the completion of their degree or certificate program in order to qualify for financial aid.
 This policy applies to any student entering or returning to NCC.
-A student's entire academic record is reviewed even when a student was not a financial aid recipient during prior enrollment.
-College approved academic restarts are not considered when computing financial aid satisfactory academic progress.
-The following requirements must be met for eligibility for federal financial aid (grants, loans, and workstudy).
+A student's entire academic record for the current degree or certificate program is reviewed even when a student was not a financial aid recipient during prior enrollment.
+College-approved academic restarts are not considered when computing financial aid for satisfactory academic progress.
+Only courses required for your current degree or certificate program are eligible for financial aid consideration.
+The following requirements must be met to determine eligibility for federal financial aid (grants, loans, and work-study):